Cryptocurrency hedging strategies

-The bitcoin options market has emerged quite recently compared with the futures market.
+Bitcoin options market has emerged quite recently compared to the futures market.
 Deribit has been a primary supplier of options contracts through its online platform.
 Other companies that have options trading desks are LedgerX, Bakkt, OKEx, and CME.

 The primary aim of options contracts is to provide traders and investors with the right, but not the obligation to buy or sell an agreed amount of Bitcoins on an agreed date.
 Due to the extreme volatility nature of Bitcoin, option prices are high and are mainly affordable for experienced market players.
 The biggest advantage of options trading is cost-efficiency due to leverage.
 Using a real example from Deribit, let’s make some simple calculations to spot the difference:

 Instead of buying Bitcoin worth of $10000 right now, you can buy an option contract with only $838 that grants you an opportunity to buy 1 Bitcoin at $10000 price (strike price) at the settlement date.
 In this example, the 26th June 2020.
 Imagine that at the time of expiration (settlement date), the BTC price reaches $15000.
 You will lock-in a profit of $4162 ($15000-$10000-$838).
 Now let’s divide return on investment to get a ROI ratio. $4162 divided by ($838+$10000) and multiplied by 100% to get a percentage equals to 38.4%ROI.
 Now let’s compare option ROI to an ordinary spot trade ROI.